robotics102/um-f25/project_4/index.md

 You will want to complete the notebooks on [Google CoLab](https://colab.research.google.com/) by uploading them to your [Google Drive](drive.google.com).

 To set up a repository for the robot code, follow [the guide](https://robotics102.org/um-f25/workflows/setting_up_repo.html).

-## Project Instructions

-For this project, refer to the [instructions on HelloRob](https://hellorob.org/projects/p4).